LSU-UE4/UE5-Level-Design/holodeck/README.md

 ##### `Step 8.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Press play and notice that it uses the **Default Pawn**.
 This is the character that is loaded in the default level.
+It is a first person fly around view.
+This is the default pawn if one is not specified in the **Game Mode** in either **Project Settings** or **World Settings**.

 ![play game and see use of default pawn](images/image_26.png)